 Getting to Frangokastello by Car

-The best idea is to reach Frangokastello with a car rental from Heraklion and its airport.
+The best idea is to reach Frangokastello with a Heraklion car rental and its airport.
 The trip will take over 2 hours along the north coast and then following winding roads over the mountains towards the south.
 The city of Chania is closer to this village, yet the trip will still take about one and a half hours.
 Before reaching Frangokastello, the road passes through the majestic Imbros Gorges.
 There are plenty of accommodation options and small restaurants in Frangokastello, yet it is not so developed due to its remoteness.